 Network account holders are responsible for appropriate behavior when using the district computer network.
 It is expected that all network account holders will comply with the districts standards and regulations as described in this Code of Conduct.
-Each network account holder is held responsible for his/her actions and activity within his/her account.
+Network account holders are held responsible for their actions and activity within their accounts.
 Some examples are: